-In the coming months, Nevada Public Radio will present an 8-part podcast series on the culture, issues, and perseverance of Nevada’s Indigenous Peoples.
+Nevada Public Radio is presenting an eight-part podcast series on the culture, issues, and perseverance of Nevada’s Indigenous Peoples.
 This series is made possible, in part, by the financial support of the San Manuel Band of Mission Indians.

 - Richard Boland, host, who is Timbisha Shoshone.
 He’s devoted much of his life to Native issues, including a high-profile land reclamation effort you can read about.